Nozbe/WatermelonDB/docs/Advanced/AdvancedFields.md

 **Warning about JSON fields**:

-JSON fields go against relational, lazy nature of Watermelon, because **you can't query by the contents of JSON fields**.
-If you need or might in the future need to query or count records by some piece of data, just use standard fields.
+JSON fields go against relational, lazy nature of Watermelon, because **you can't query or count by the contents of JSON fields**.
+If you need or might need in the future to query records by some piece of data, don't use JSON.

 Only use JSON fields when you need the flexibility of complex freeform data, or the speed of having metadata without querying another table, and you are sure that you won't need to query by those metadata.

-### `@nochange`
+## `@nochange`

-### Custom observable fields
+## Custom observable fields